gregorriegler/gregorriegler.github.io/_posts/2020-05-11-outside-in-tdd-a-consumer.md

 ---
 layout: post
-title: "TDD a consumer as if you mean it"
+title: "Outside-In TDD a Consumer"
 tags:
 - TDD
 - TDD aiymi
 - Consumer Driven Contracts
-- Design by Contract
 - Contract Testing
 ---

 ### Consumer Driven Contracts
 [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) (CDC) is a pattern that takes [Outside-In TDD](https://8thlight.com/blog/georgina-mcfadyen/2016/06/27/inside-out-tdd-vs-outside-in.html) across boundaries, and is frequently used in Micro Services Architectures.
 Note that TDD is not primarily a testing process, but a design technique.
-Same is true for Consumer Driven Contracts.
+The same is true for Consumer Driven Contracts where Consumers drive the capabilities of Producers by expressing a clear need.
-Consumers drive the design of Producers by expressing a clear need, which ties service evolution to business value.
+This ties service evolution to business value.
-The [Contracts](https://martinfowler.com/bliki/ContractTest.html) emerge from writing Consumer Tests that describe what a Producers API should be.
+Consumers start by writing [Contract Tests](https://martinfowler.com/bliki/ContractTest.html) and define what a Producer's API should be like.
-For the Consumer these Contracts act as Mock Objects that mimic the behaviour of the Producer but also verify whether it was called accordingly.
-For the Producer they act as a ???
-TBD.
+The Producer is replaced by a [Mock Object](https://martinfowler.com/articles/mocksArentStubs.html) whose configuration generates the Contract.
+The interactions described in the Contract are later replayed against the Producer in a test harness.
-Both can be tested in isolation and developed independently.
+Both, the Consumer and the Producer are tested in isolation and evolve independently.

 ### Driving Client Code Via Consumer Tests
-Another thing that Consumer Tests are good for is they can help emerge the Consumers' client code.
+Another thing that the Consumer's Contract Tests are good for is they can help emerge the client code.
-We aim for a client code that hides the technical details such as HTTP messaging and JSON deserialization from us.
+We aim for a client code that hides the technical details such as HTTP messaging and JSON serialization from us.
 The client code should represent the remote service within our boundary and hide the fact that it is remote.

 ### Defining A First Contract
 We're building a Book Store, so we need a Book Catalogue as a Producer.
-It should serve the Books' information.
+It should serve the Book's information.
 Let's start with a happy path for finding a single book.
-This is what the Contract would look like using [Pact JS](https://github.com/pact-foundation/pact-js).
+This is what the Producer Mock would look like using [Pact JS](https://github.com/pact-foundation/pact-js).
+The definition of this Mock as well generates the Contract.
 I'm skipping the boilerplate, you can look it up in my [github](https://github.com/gregorriegler/cdc-example-typescript).

 ```javascript